canggihpw/thesisdtetiugm/README.md

-# Latex Template for Master Thesis at DTETI UGM
+# Latex Template for Thesis at DTETI UGM

 ## How-to-use
 Read the detailed information in **thesis_template.tex**.